fbpx

 Make sure you personalize your requests for further involvement based on what you know about your supporters.
 For instance, if you know a major donor is interested in getting their entire family involved in your cause, you might want to let them know about an upcoming volunteering event.
 Alternatively, an event attendee might be most interested in reading your educational materials or signing up for your monthly giving program.

-Don’t overlook the importance of event follow-up.
 Your relationships with your supporters depend on it, and these five tips can get you started.
-And if you’re looking for a way to free up your team’s time to focus on important tasks like event follow-up while still hosting spectacular events, consider working with a charity event planning company.
+And, if you’re looking for a way to free up your team’s time to focus on important tasks like event follow-up while still hosting spectacular events, consider working with a charity event planning company.
 These experts can take care of the heavy lifting so that you can get back to what matters most—your supporters and your cause!

 Learn more about how Charity Dynamics can help increase your outreach and fundraising potential